-Before we start with my 4 favourite head voice exercises, let's talk a bit about this sneaky term head voice.
+Before we start with my 4 favorite head voice exercises, let's talk a bit about this sneaky term head voice.
 It used to mean:

 “the sound which resonates in the head resonance”

-“the sound which naturally occurs at a certain point at a higher part of the range."
+“the sound that naturally occurs at a certain point higher in the range."

-To be honest, there are so many explanations to head/chest/mix voice and other types of voice qualities and registers it make the head explode.
-But for now, let me tell you what I am talking about when I say head voice.
+To be honest, there are so many explanations of head, chest and mix voice, and other qualities and registers, that it makes the head explode.
+But for now, let me tell you what I mean when I say head voice.

 What is head voice in singing: the 'beauty' part

 To me, head voice is a vocal function.
 It’s a certain vocal quality which is soft in my ears, but can still be rich and dark.
 It’s the “beauty” part of the sound, while the chest voice function I would describe as bright and clear.
-You probably won’t get all voice teachers to agree on this topic.
-But that’s my point of view.
+You won't get all voice teachers to agree on this, but that's my view.

-The great Justin Stoney backs me up on this.
-Head and chest voice are both functions of the vocal cords.
-Listen to how he eases the confusion:
+The great Justin Stoney backs me up on this: head and chest voice are both functions of the vocal cords.

 Head voice and M2